onli/simdock/README.md

 ### Ubuntu

-On launchpad, there is a [PPA with daily builds](https://launchpad.net/~onli/+archive/simdock).
+On launchpad, there is a [PPA with daily builds](https://launchpad.net/~onli/+archive/simdock), currently for Ubuntu versions up to 19.10.
 Add it with

     sudo add-apt-repository ppa:onli/simdock